 The Interstellar: Dancook 1900 Charcoal Grill

-Dancook has been made in Denmark since the early 1990s.
-Danes love cooking outdoors, and have embraced American barbecue with a passion.
+Dancook grills have been made in Denmark since the early 1990s.
+Danes love cooking outdoors and have embraced American barbecue with a passion.
 (In fact, Denmark is Weber's number one export market per capita.)
 With quality construction, great performance, and appealing fit and finish, the Dancook fits naturally among premium grills.